 Please ensure you have read the full information document for our funding before you complete the application form, and take careful note of the changes in our funding elaborated on above.

 Applications should then be made through the BFI Film Fund online application form.

 An initial assessment of the application will be made by personnel from the BFI Film Fund and the Sheffield Documentary Festival.
 Projects will be assessed on their creative vision and the perceived ability of the team to deliver that vision.
 Criteria will include strength of story and characters and the theatrical resonance of the project – i.e. why does it have to be a big screen project?

 Unsuccessful applicants will be given feedback and advice on other potential sources of funding.

-A short list of up to six projects will be invited to present their projects at a public 10 minute pitching session.
-The first session will take place at the Sheffield Documentary Festival and an event will be confirmed in London for the second session.
+A short list of up to six projects will be invited to present their projects at a ten minute pitching session.

 Prior to the pitching forum, the shortlisted filmmaking teams will be invited to attend a pitching workshop.
 This workshop is not mandatory, but is advised.